carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {: .language-python}

+We use this function a lot, so we don't want to have to copy and paste it every time.
+Instead, we can store it in a
+module and **import** it from there.
+You have probably imported modules or functions before, this time we will do that
+for our own code!

 <!-- What is my modular resuable code vs what is my analysis
 Keep motivation as easing in  and gradually scaling up to stay inclusive -->